nmfs-ost/FIT-test-quality-checks/checklist.md

 Check off all items that are complete.
 A badge will be assigned based upon the number of items checked off:

-- 0-2 checked = red
+- 0-1 checked = red
-- 3-6 checked = orange
+- 2-4 checked = orange
-- All 7 checked = green
+- 5-7 checked = green

 - [ ] Background text includes a description of the tool and its motivation and/or scope.
 If appropriate, it also includes a link to examples where the tool has informed science-based decision making.
 - [ ] Installation instructions are provided that the reviewer can run.
 Reviewer, please attempt installation and only check this off if install is verified.
 If this is a web app or other software type that does not require installation, check this off.